abigailkramer/5607-p1/README.md

 ### Extra Features Added

 - Changing something visually when the user	presses	the	keyboard
     - Rotate shape by 45 degrees clockwise when the 't' key is pressed
     - Rotate shape by 45 degrees counter-clockwise when the 'g' key is pressed
+- Animating	the	square (without	needing	user input)
+    - *still need to complete*